 HIT has been searching for ways and means to preserve liquidity, till the time it can file for bankruptcy protection, which is what has driven the latest amendment.
+There are additional complications with the contingent cash payments.
 The forbearance date extension allows HIT breathing space till the end of June unless an event occurs before that date that effectively leads to the termination of the forbearance agreement, an additional two months from the earlier end of April expiry date.

 The REIT has been able to get the following relaxations from creditors:

 - Waiver of requirement for making capital reserve deposits every month to cover repair and replacement of furniture, fixtures, and equipment and routine capital expenditures.
 This has been granted through December 2021.